-A quarto duplo has two single beds, and a quarto casal has a large double bed for a couple.
-A single room – quarto solteiro or individual – is a little cheaper, but almost always proportionately more expensive per person than if you were to share.
-Ask to see the room before you take it, and don’t be afraid to ask if there’s a cheaper one available (rooms without private bathrooms are often considerably less).
-In higher-graded hotels, you’ll often get a better rate either by booking online or simply by asking, especially out of season or at the end of the day.
+In hotels, a quarto duplo has two single beds, and a quarto casal has a large double bed for a couple.
+A single room – quarto solteiro or individual – costs around three quarters of the price of a double.
+Ask to see the room before you take it, and don’t be afraid to ask if there’s a cheaper one available (rooms without private bathrooms often cost considerably less).
+In higher-grade hotels, you’ll often get a better rate by booking online or simply by asking, especially out of season or at the end of the day.

-Lastly, a word of warning: between November and April, give or take a month, night-time temperatures throughout Alentejo, the mountain Beiras and Trás-os-Montes can plummet to below freezing, and even along the coast temperatures of under 5°C are common.
-However, few pensions have any form of heating other than the odd plug-in radiator, so check out the facilities before taking a room, or you’ll find yourself wearing the entire contents of your luggage for the night.
-Similarly, in the height of summer check for a fan or air conditioning, as nights can remain very warm.
+Lastly, a word of warning: between November and April, night-time temperatures throughout Alentejo, the mountain Beiras and Trás-os-Montes can plummet to below freezing, and even along the coast temperatures of under 5°C are common.
+However, few B&Bs or guesthouses have any form of heating other than the odd plug-in radiator, so check out the facilities before taking a room.
+Similarly, in the height of summer check for a fan or air conditioning, as nights can be very warm.

-Pousadas de Portugal (wwww.pousadas.pt) is a chain of over forty hotels that have either been converted from historic properties like old monasteries or castles or purpose-built in dramatic countryside settings.
-Formerly government-run, they are now efficiently managed by the Portuguese hotel chain Pestana, and can be found all over the country, especially in the Alentejo and the north, but there are only four on the Algarve and none in the cities of Lisbon or Porto (though one is planned in the latter).
-The converted historic buildings are particularly fine, making full use of the old cloisters and chapels, etc, and some have been dramatically modernized by Portugal’s top architects.
+Pousadas de Portugal (wpousadas.pt) is a chain of over forty hotels that have either been converted from historic properties such as old monasteries or castles, or purpose-built in dramatic countryside settings.
+Formerly government-run, they are now efficiently managed by the Portuguese hotel chain Pestana, and can be found all over the country, especially in the Alentejo and the north.
+The converted historic buildings are particularly fine, making full use of the old cloisters and chapels, etc, and some have been well modernized by Portugal’s top architects.
 Others are more like small country houses, with an old-fashioned elegance and charm, while facilities and service throughout are equivalent to those in four- and five-star hotels.
-Standard rooms as well as suites are available; there’s almost always a swimming pool, lovely gardens and a good restaurant.
+Most also have a swimming pool, lovely gardens and a good restaurant.

 Rural tourism: country and manor houses

-An increasingly popular mid-range alternative is to stay in a privately owned country or manor house, promoted under the banner of Turismo no Espaço Rural (TER), most are reasonably priced and are subdivided into the following categories: “HR” or Hotéis Rurais (traditional, country hotels); “TH” or Turismo de Habitação or Solares/Turihab (old manor houses and palaces); “CC” or Casas no Campo (simpler country houses); and “AT” or Agro-Turismo (farmhouses, often on working farms or wine estates).
+An increasingly popular alternative is to stay in a privately owned country or manor house.
+Promoted under the banner of Turismo no Espaço Rural (TER), most are reasonably priced and are subdivided into the following categories: “HR” or Hotéis Rurais (traditional, country hotels); “TH” or Turismo de Habitação (old manor houses and palaces); “CC” or Casas no Campo (simpler country houses); and “AG” or Agro-Turismo (farmhouses, often on working farms or wine estates).

-You can use the umbrella organization CENTER (Central Nacional de Turismo no Espaço Rual t258 931 555, wwww.center.pt) to make reservations for many of these properties, or visit the websites of the organizations they represent (namely wwww.solaresdeportugal.pt, wwww.aldeiasdeportugal.pt and wwww.casasnocampo.pt).
-CENTER in particular is a non-profit-making organization which aims to help residents maintain their properties and traditional ways of life – without their support, many houses would either be sold, developed or abandoned.
+You can book many of these properties via CENTER (Central Nacional de Turismo no Espaço Rural t258 931 750, wcenter.pt), a non-profit-making organization which aims to help residents maintain their properties and traditional ways of life – without their support, many houses would either be sold, developed or abandoned.
 Alternatively, check the websites of the organizations it represents (namely wsolaresdeportugal.pt, waldeiasdeportugal.pt and wcasasnocampo.net).